-7. On the Ribbon in the Prioritization group click Save and when complete click Close.
+7. On the ribbon in the Prioritization group click Save, and when complete, click Close.

 Defining Portfolio Analysis Properties

 When creating a new portfolio analysis, there are several decisions you need to make that will affect options available during the analysis and will affect how the portfolio analysis behaves.
-Some of the things that you may achieve after you apply these options are:
+After you apply these options, you can enable:

-There may be a portfolio analysis for a specific department.
+A portfolio analysis for a specific department.

-There may be a portfolio analysis that maps to a driver prioritization.
+A portfolio analysis that maps to a driver prioritization.

-There may be a designated value that can be used for the total portfolio budget.
+A designated value that can be used for the total portfolio budget.

-There may be an identified value that resources will be categorized on.
+An identified value that resources will be categorized on.

-There may be designated reasons to include and exclude projects.
+Designated reasons to include and exclude projects.

-There may be necessary project relationships.
+Necessary project relationships.

-Complete understanding of how and when to apply these options is critical since most of these options are unable to be changed after the portfolio analysis is saved and it will impact how you are able to work with an existing portfolio analysis.
+Complete understanding of how and when to apply these options is critical since most of these options cannot be changed after the portfolio analysis is saved, and the setup of these options will impact how you are able to work with an existing portfolio analysis.

 Prioritization Types

 There are two prioritization types you can pick from when doing a portfolio analysis.
-If your organization has already subdivided your strategic objectives into business drivers and additionally created a driver prioritization, then you should select the first type, “Prioritize projects using business drivers.”
+If your organization has already subdivided your strategic objectives into business drivers and also created a driver prioritization, you should select the first type, “Prioritize projects using business drivers.”
 If instead your organization has not created business drivers or is still evaluating the capabilities of Project Server, you should choose the second type, “Prioritize using custom fields.”
-This section option will generate an additional step during the portfolio analysis that provides you the option to select the custom fields and their weights.
+This option generates an additional step during the portfolio analysis that enables you to select the custom fields and their weights.

 The only way the software can create a recommendation on which projects to include or exclude from your portfolio is to have some basis for prioritization.
 That is why this option is important.
-The first option is recommended since that option can be easily applied to other portfolios and that option represents work by your executive team in figuring out what key variables projects must be measured on versus the custom fields option which is more of an on-the-fly prioritization and may not be easily replicated and may not be fully tied to strategic objectives.
+The first option is recommended since it can be applied easily to other portfolios, and the option represents work by your executive team in figuring out what key variables projects must be measured on.
+The custom fields option is more of an on-the-fly prioritization that may not be replicated easily and may not be fully tied to strategic objectives.

 To specify the prioritization type: